openSUSE/libstorage-ng/doc/blocksizes.md

 - Can you reliably know in advance which PVs will be used?
 Probably not.

-- Maybe read block size from system after creating the LVs; but at least before using parted.
+- If you need to know the block size for LVs you'd probably have to read it from the system after creating the LVs.
+From libstorage-ng's perspective the block size chiefly matters for parted but LVs are not partitioned.

 ## BTRFS